JeffGiroux/f5xc-mcn/lab-guides/bip-service-insertion-walkthrough/intro.md

 Introduction to the Lab
 =======================

-During the lab you will be viewing the deployed configuration of an F5 XC Console managed and orchestrated BIG-IP "External Site".
+During the lab you will be viewing the deployed configuration of a BIG-IP based "External Service".
+The service configuration is managed and orchestrated through the F5 XC Console.
+The BIG-IP virtual server configuration is managed through TMUI (or AS3).

 Lab Environment
 ---------------